skcript/react-antd-boilerplate/README.md

-## Boilerplate for React - antd - Scss - Redux
+## Boilerplate for React - antd - SCSS - Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).